SameerAdavani/DL-HAR/README.md

 # Data Pre-Processing
 The data for all the players is imported.
 This data is first cleaned.
 The cleaning process includes removing not_labelled values, correcting incorrect labels.

 ![image](https://user-images.githubusercontent.com/105876342/184662002-817070a2-530f-42a6-8dc5-56de485e24ac.png)

+# Training Model

+The processed data was then trained using the following models.
+We experimented with 3 different Models using Pytorch.
+All the models were trained using the 80:20 approach only.
+The models are as follows:

+    • Single LSTM Model
+    • Double Stacked LSTM Model
+    • ResNet (Transfer learning model)

+Using TensorFlow, we used only 1 model but we had three approaches.
+The model is similar to the Single LSTM model.
+The TensorFlow model was used for the Basketball layer and Locomotion Layer.
+The three approaches for the model are:

+    • 80:20 Split
+    • K-Fold method
+    • LOSO